 - Replacement fabric – check out this guide to help you figure out how much yardage to purchase

-- Upholstery staples + stapler – I have an electric staple gun, but I find it doesn’t do as a good of a job as my little, manual stapler.
-For upholstery, I use light duty 5/16″ staples.
+- Upholstery staples + stapler – I have an electric staple gun (Amazon, Walmart), but I find it doesn’t do as a good of a job as a heavy-duty, manual stapler (Amazon, Walmart).
+For upholstery, I use light duty 5/16″ staples (Amazon, Walmart).
 Occasionally, I need to follow up with a hammer to make sure they go in all the way.
-A pneumatic stapler is the gold standard for upholstery, but I just haven’t pulled the trigger (hehe) on this purchase yet, since it requires an air compressor as well.
+A pneumatic stapler (Amazon, Walmart) is the gold standard for upholstery, but I just haven’t pulled the trigger (hehe) on this purchase yet, since it requires an air compressor (Amazon, Walmart) as well.

 Step 1: The Night of 1,000 Staples

 It was time to actually assess the situation.
 No turning back.

 I unscrewed the chair seats from the chairs and began removing staples with this miraculous little tool.